BananaSupreme/Willow/Docs/Command_Processing_Module_TODO.md

   tokens and the command could never be executed)
 - Expand on the issues and exceptions that the command compiler throws, our users will certainly appreciate the issues floated
-- We should certainly look into caching repeated commands, no point in processing a sentatnce twice if the user said the same thing.
 - A warning for the user that commands have become equivilant could be nice, but we can also apply a general warning when the user